lanye74/lumberjack/README.md

 	- (for auto detecting location client-side and server-side)
 - record location on log submission
 - reuse pop up from new app version
+- maybe this is 3.0.0. how major are major versions?

 ### 3.0.0
 - log editor